1daydeveloper/od2/posts/add-metadata-dynamic-nextjs.md

 urlpath: "add-metadata-dynamic-nextjs"
 ---

-# How to Create Dynamic Metadata in Next.js 14 and Above

 When building modern web applications, one of the most important aspects to consider is **SEO (Search Engine Optimization)**.
 Dynamic metadata plays a vital role in improving SEO by ensuring that each page has the correct title, description, and other meta tags like Open Graph and Twitter cards.
 In this article, we will show you how to implement dynamic metadata generation in **Next.js 14** and above.